-It’s a more complicated and interesting question than you might think, and some of the answers point to novel ways in which stem cells may be used to treat human diseases.
-Note that if you are looking for information in a language other than English, my stem cell outreach pages have key facts about stem cells in dozens of languages.
+It’s a more complicated and interesting question than you might think.
+Some of the answers point to novel ways in which stem cells may be used to treat human diseases.
+Note that if you are looking for information in a language other than English, check out my stem cell outreach pages.
+They have key facts about stem cells in dozens of languages.
 The website A Closer Look at Stem Cells is also a good resource.

 Adult stem cells intro

 Let’s start by discussing the adult sources of stem cells, which have great medical promise.
-In the old days people would widely classify stem cells as “adult” or “embryonic”, but this binary way of thinking was in part driven more by antiquated views of “good” and “bad” stem cells than by science.
-For instance, since induced pluripotent stem cells or IPS cells (more on them below) were not made from embryos they were sometimes classified as adult stem cells, which to me doesn’t make sense.
+In the old days people would widely classify stem cells as “adult” or “embryonic”.
+However, this arbitrary and binary way of thinking was in part driven more by antiquated views of “good” and “bad” stem cells than by science.
+For instance, since induced pluripotent stem cells or IPS cells (more on them below) were not made from embryos they were sometimes classified as adult stem cells.
+This doesn’t make sense to me.